yengliong93/edge-microvisor-toolkit/docs/developer-guide/emt-contribution.md

 ## Contribution Flow

-All contributing Pull Requests should target the **3.0-dev branch**, which is used for development.
-Periodically, the dev branch is merged to 3.0, the publishing branch for the project.
+All contributing Pull Requests should target the `3.0-dev` branch.
+This branch is used for development, testing, and validation.
+It is merged to the `3.0` release branch by project maintainers, at their discretion.
+The `3.0` branch is used for publishing official releases of the EMT images.

 Following the [Azure Linux](https://github.com/microsoft/azurelinux/blob/3.0/CONTRIBUTING.md#packages) scheme for packages, Edge Microvisor Toolkit maintains two directories: